An Approach to Implementing Intent-Based Networking

 Intent-based networks automate numerous aspects of network operations.
 Instead of manually configuring devices, automation takes on that role, and IBN can capture the business intent behind various applications and translate it into policies that can be automatically applied to network devices in order to achieve desired outcomes.
 The idea is to automate the process of ensuring each application meets its pre-defined level of network performance and availability characteristics.

 In that respect, IBN is in many ways the logical evolution of software-define networks, where network operators define policies in a central controller that are then applied across the network.
-Open, controllerless IBN takes that a step further by automating the policy development on the fly to meet predefined business requirements.
+Controllerless IBN takes that a step further by automating the policy development on the fly to meet predefined business requirements.

-AN OPEN APPROACH TO IBN
+AN APPROACH TO IBN

 Pica8 firmly believes organizations should have choice in the vendors they use in their enterprise networks.
-Its open approach to IBN provides that choice, while also enabling users to employ many open tools their organization is likely already using, such as the Ansible automation platform favored by many DevOps and systems management groups.
+Its approach to IBN provides that choice, while also enabling users to employ many open tools their organization is likely already using, such as the Ansible automation platform favored by many DevOps and systems management groups.

-In this paper, we’ll go through the key components of an open IBN platform, the benefits it brings, as well as Pica8’s specific approach.
+In this paper, we’ll go through the key components of an IBN platform, the benefits it brings, as well as Pica8’s specific approach.

-Four Key Open IBN Components
+Four Key IBN Components

 • Monitoring and telemetry data collection